 Núpsstaðakirkja was deconsecrated in 1765 by a letter from the King and was most likely used as a farm church or an oratory after that time.
 For a while, it was used as a storehouse.

-It wasn't until 200 years later, or in 1961, that it was re-consecrated after having been repaired in 1958-1960.
+It wasn't until 200 years later, in 1961, that it was re-consecrated after being repaired in 1958-1960.

-In 1930 this little turf church became the first building in Iceland to come under the care of the National Museum of Iceland and to be declared as protected.
+In 1930, this little turf church became the first building in Iceland to come under the care of the National Museum of Iceland and to be declared as protected.

 The altar in Núpsstaðakirkja turf church

-This delicate little church cannot be visited anymore, but the photos in my travel-blog are from a couple of years ago when I visited the church.
+This delicate little church cannot be visited anymore, but the photos in my travel blog are from a couple of years ago, when I visited the church.

-Núpsstaður turf farm consists of 15 houses plus 4 others which are in ruins.
-They are outhouses; a cowshed, barns, a stithy, and a storehouse.
-The backdrop of the turf farm is so beautiful, these tall majestic mountains which take on all kinds of form and majestic pillars of rock.
+Núpsstaður turf farm consists of 15 houses plus 4 others, which are in ruins.
+They are outhouses: a cowshed, barns, a stithy, and a storehouse.

 Inside one of the turf outhouses at Núpsstaður